-Fully equipped with a dual magnetic & air resistance combination, this rowing machine ensures top of the line resistance strength.
+Fully equipped with dual air & magnetic resistance, this rowing machine ensures top of the line resistance strength.

-Strong resistance, accompanied by a multi-function performance monitor, makes this rowing machine great for all ages and fitness levels.
+Strong resistance with a multi-function performance monitor, makes this rowing machine great for all ages & fitness levels.

-While the Stamina DT Pro Rower is sure to give you a compete total body workout, you must first ask yourself if you are getting the “most bang for your buck?”
+While the Stamina DT Pro is sure to give you a compete total body workout, you must first ask yourself if you are getting the “best bang for your buck?”

-I’ve looked at every rowing machine in this price range to determine if the Stamina 35-1485 DT Pro Rower is the top choice.
-See what I found out below!
+I’ve looked at every rowing machine in this price range to determine if the Stamina 35-1485 is the top choice.

 The resistance provided by the Stamina DT Pro Rower is a combination of air and magnetic resistance.

 Air resistance operates by pulling the handle and spinning the flywheel.
 The faster you pull the handle (row), the more resistance you create.
-This provides great high-end power.
+This provides great high-end resistance.

 Magnetic resistance operates by setting the tension level and feeling the same resistance no matter how fast you row.
-This provides excellent low-end power.
+This provides excellent low-end resistance.

-For more details about how air and magnetic resistance operate, check out my complete resistance analysis here.
+For more details about how air and magnetic resistance operate, visit my comparison analysis article here.